Rockferry (song)

-"Rockferry" is the debut single by Welsh singer Duffy, written by Duffy and Bernard Butler.
+"Rockferry" is the debut single by British singer Duffy, written by Duffy and Bernard Butler.
 It is the first track on the album of the same name.
 The music video for Rockferry was filmed in Porthmadog.

 Song information

 "Rockferry" was available for download on 19 November 2007 and was released on 3 December 2007 on limited edition 7" vinyl, with only 500 copies.
 A free download of the track was originally available via a link published on 15 October 2006 in Observer Music Monthly.
 The cover and music video was taken in a shoot at the Ffestiniog Railway in Porthmadog, which was renamed for the occasion.
 The B-side "Oh Boy" was written by Richard J. Parfitt.
 Duffy cites "Oh Boy" as the song which meant she was discovered.

 The song charted at number 45 on the UK Singles Chart, as well as charting at number 35 on the Swiss Singles Chart.